farzanyazdanjou/coconut-open-api-js/README.md

 - `for(question: number)`

-Set an attribute to determine the identifier of the question being answer. _(not publicly available yet)_
+Set an attribute to determine the identifier of the question being answer.

 - `is(value: string)`

-Set an attribute to determine the actual answer's value. _(not publicly available yet)_
+Set an attribute to determine the actual answer's value.

 ##### Example